 So back to the original question.
 Can you have one of our exotic wood countertops in your kitchen without contributing to the destruction of the tropical rainforest?
 You certainly can if you’ll take the time and effort to insure that the company you buy from is a link in the chain of certified businesses that are united in the effort to use only responsibly harvested lumber.
-At J. Aaron we buy all of our exotic wood from highly certified lumber distributors like East Teak and Peachstate Hardwoods.
+At J. Aaron, LLC we buy all of our exotic wood from highly certified lumber distributors like East Teak and Peachstate Hardwoods.

 Zebrawood, and exotic species from Africa.
 A beautiful dramatic counterop material.